Best HVAC Software for Small Businesses: 7 Affordable Alternatives to ServiceTitan (2026)

 Pricing: $225/month for 5 users · Contract: Month-to-month available

-Workiz is the strongest option for contractors offering HVAC alongside other trades, electrical, plumbing, appliance repair, or locksmith services.
-Its multi-division scheduling and separate job-type workflows handle service diversity that single-trade FSM platforms struggle with.
+Best fit for contractors offering HVAC alongside electrical, plumbing, or appliance repair.
+Multi-division scheduling and separate job-type workflows handle service diversity that single-trade FSMs struggle with.

 What it does well: